6 people are interested

 - Orientation or Training

 - Ongoing.
 Possibly weekdays as needed, by appointment.
 Weekends are open to the public.
 2 hour shifts.
 Min 1 day a week.
-Field trips will be offered starting in August 2021.
-Tuesdays and Thursdays starting at 10:00 am.
+Field trips will be offered in February 2024 on Thursdays and Fridays at 10:00 am.

 - $40.00 fee for background check, uniform shirt, and name badge.
-Training starts in September 2021.
+Training involves shadowing and self-study.
 Dependability, flexibility in schedule, enthusiasm for history and speaking to diverse groups.
 Experience with tours and/or museums a plus.